 - Whether the defendant participated in domestic violence counseling; and

 - The good faith of the victim in obtaining the order originally.

 If you are the defendant in an application for a final restraining order, or if you are trying to dissolve an existing final restraining order, contact New Jersey Criminal Defense Lawyer James S. Friedman to learn more about the process, and discuss your options.
-E-mail the firm, or call us toll free at 800-361-6554.
+E-mail, or call us toll free at 800-361-6554.